-Testing and treatment for sexually transmitted diseases provided by appointments daily from 8 a.m. to 4 p.m.
-HIV testing and counseling is available without an appointment Monday through Friday, 8 a.m. to 4:30 p.m.
+Testing and treatment for STDs is provided by appointments Monday through Friday from 8 a.m. to 4 p.m.
+Walk-in HIV testing and counseling is available without an appointment Monday through Friday, 8 a.m. to 4:30 p.m.
+Please call

-- Physical examination, screening & treatment for STDs
+- Physical exam, screening & treatment for STDs

 - Pre-counseling for HIV test